 Sword of the Spirit which is the word of God.

-We have social unrest and political unrest happening all around us.
+There is social unrest and political unrest happening all around us.

 And then there’s the devil who will take every opportunity to get us to feel discouraged and lose hope, robbing us of peace and joy.